kurtshuler/homelab-docs/docs/proxmox-hardware-setup/install-and-post-install.md

 ### Run tteck's Proxmox VE Processor Microcode Script

+This procedure updates the microcode on your Intel or AMD processor, if required.
+Intel and AMD update processor microcode usually to fix bugs and security issues.

 {: .warning }
 Run tteck scripts from the **Proxmox GUI shell**, not SSH!